Critical $O(d)$-equivariant biharmonic maps: Introduction

-Symmetric and equivariant biharmonic maps have already been studied in \cite{GastelZorn12,MR2013,WOY2014}.
+Symmetric and equivariant biharmonic maps have already been studied in \cite{GastelZorn12,MR2013,WOY2014,ZornThesis}.
 In \cite{WOY2014}, Wang, Ou, and Yang study rotationally symmetric intrinsic biharmonic maps from $S^2$ into $S^2$.
 Similar to this work, they compute the corresponding symmetry reduction, and classify their class of symmetric intrinsic biharmonic maps.
 In \cite{MR2013}, Montaldo and Ratto examine a more general class of equivariant intrinsic biharmonic maps.
 They consider maps that are equivariant with respect to Riemannian submersions.
 They setup machinery to compute the corresponding symmetry reductions, and use this to explicitly compute the symmetry reduction in some concrete cases.
 As applications they prove the stability of specific proper, that is, non-harmonic, intrinsic biharmonic maps from $T^2$ into $S^2$ among a certain class of equivariant maps.
 Moreover, they construct a counter-example to a generalization to intrinsic biharmonic maps of Sampson's maximum principle for harmonic maps, see \cite{Sampson78}.
+In \cite{ZornThesis}, Zorn studies $G$-equivariant biharmonic maps, where $G$ is a compact Lie group.
+Among other results, he proves that $G$-minimizers of the bi-energy are stationary biharmonic, and improves estimates on the Hausdorff dimension of the singular sets of appropriate $G$-equivariant biharmonic maps.

 Biharmonic maps are related to interesting problems in four dimensional conformal geometry, for example see \cite{ChangGurskyYang99} and \cite{XuYang02}.
-A further motivation for the study of higher-order polyharmonic maps and their heat flows is that they are good model equations for other interesting higher-order elliptic and parabolic PDE.
-Therefore, one would hope that the insights generated for the higher-order polyharmonic maps and their heat flows to be useful elsewhere.
-As an example of the parallels between the polyharmonic map heat flow and other higher-order parabolic equations, one may compare the work on the Willmore flow by Kuwert and Sch\"atzle, see \cite{KuwertSchatzle01}, and the work on the polyharmonic map heat flow and biharmonic map heat flow respectively by Gastel, see \cite{Gastel06}, and Wang, see \cite{Chang07}.
+A further motivation for the study of biharmonic maps and their heat flows is that they are good model equations for other interesting higher-order elliptic and parabolic PDE.
+Therefore, one would hope that the insights generated for biharmonic maps and their heat flows to be useful elsewhere.
+As an example of the parallels between the biharmonic map, and more generally polyharmonic map, heat flow and other higher-order parabolic equations, one may compare the work on the Willmore flow by Kuwert and Sch\"atzle, see \cite{KuwertSchatzle01}, and the work on the polyharmonic map heat flow and biharmonic map heat flow respectively by Gastel, see \cite{Gastel06}, and Wang, see \cite{Chang07}.